-Secret net is in the Dark Web also, you can access any website, which is forbidden and impossible to reach through conventional browsers.
+The secret net is in the Dark Web.
+Also, you can access any website which is forbidden and impossible to reach through conventional browsers.

-This dark world gathers illegal trades, drug market, hiring assassins, buying illegal guns and ammunition, human and organ trafficking, child pornography, these are a few out of the many items found in this zone.
+This dark world gathers illegal trades, drug markets, hiring assassins, buying illegal guns and ammunition, human and organ trafficking, and child prngraphy; these are a few out of the many items found in this zone.

-Mariana’s Trench honored the name for division of Dark Web – Marina’s Web
+Mariana’s Trench honored the name for the division of Dark Web – Marina’s Web

 Due to the fact that the Dark Web is a massive place, it is generally classified and pictured as a space with imaginary divisions.
 Just like in the depths of Earth’s crust that divides the Equator (The Tropic of Cancer and Capricorn).

-Mariana Web is one of the deepest layers where the most dangerous lies.
+Mariana Web is one of the deepest layers where the most danger lies.
 Users may find terrorist recruitment websites and forums of unimaginable subjects, for example.

 The deeper you go, the harder it becomes to navigate.
 That’s the reason for calling it Mariana’s Web.
 It supposedly represents the ugliest side of the virtual world.
 The name was inspired by the darkest point in the world’s oceans, named Mariana’s Trench.